Saturday, July 6, 2024

 I knew I was way behind on this, for reasons many and varied, but looking back how far I've come since the time of this post, it's like a whole different world.

 Rewinding to this day, I have two memories from my ride across Alberta to Dawson Creek, British Columbia where the Alaska Highway begins.
-As the roads get worse, and traffic gets thinner, there are still a lot more vehicles on the road then I had expected due to the fact that there are just so few roads, period.
+As the roads get worse, and traffic gets thinner, there are still a lot more vehicles on the road than I had expected due to the fact that there are just so few roads, period.
 Not a lot of traffic, just not none.
 And also, a lot of industry is happening here.

-I remember how someone in a Porsche watching me navigate the beltways of Chicago on an overgrown dirt bike, dressed up like an alien with 2 gallons of water strapped to my bike and gear strapped everywhere, would have said to his wife, "hey Karen, get a load of this guy."
+I remember how someone in a Porsche watching me navigate the beltways of Chicago on an overgrown dirt bike, dressed up like an alien with 2 gallons of water strapped to my bike and gear crammed everywhere, would have said to his wife, "hey Karen, get a load of this guy."
 Whistling across Alberta, I looked not at all out of place, with a more working purpose mentality prevailing, and many vehicles wearing that dust and dirt patina, my own included.

 Wednesday, July 3, 2024